fluthjs/fluth-vue/packages/core/useFetch/docs/use.en.md

 execute();
 ```

-### Aborting a request
+## Aborting Requests

-A request can be aborted by using the `abort` function from the `useFetch` function.
-The `canAbort` property indicates if the request can be aborted.
+The `abort` function from the `useFetch` function can be used to abort the request.
+The `canAbort` property indicates whether the request can be aborted.

 ```ts
 const { abort, canAbort } = useFetch(url);